Shadowman405/LifoCollections/README.md

         * `isEmpty` variable that returns a Boolean value indicating whether the stack is empty or not.
     - `StackStatistics` a structure that provides the same methods and variables as the stack, as well as new method:
         * `minimumElement` method that returns the minimum element in the stack.
-- `DemoApp` macOS command line tool application, in which implements the basic features of the framework for demonstration of funtionality.
+- `DemoApp` macOS command line tool application, which demonstrates integration of the framework to the project.

 ## Requirements
 * Swift - 5.9.2+